 - Open Device Manager

-- Right-click on any “Unknown Device” or “USB Mass Storage Device”
+- Right-click “Unknown device” or “USB Mass Storage Device”

 - Legacy USB Support